Poetry

 Author's Note: This poem was written during a time of reflecting on intimacy's paradoxes—the tension between image and substance, gesture and intent.
 And, of course, a certain lady.
 It plays with theatricality: lipstick and high heels, crimson kisses and perfume, all symbols that conceal as much as they reveal.
 I wanted the rhythm to feel compulsive, like chasing something already slipping away, the way young romances bloom and wither in almost the same moment.

 Process: This was a departure from my usual short-form, free-verse poetry.
-The poem arrived almost whole, then underwent extensive structural and line edits as I searched for words that could create their own rhythm and beat.
+The poem emerged almost whole, then underwent extensive structural and line edits as I searched for words that could create their own rhythm and beat.
 I wanted the language to walk the line between elegance and ache, with rhythms and rhymes circling back on themselves to suggest emotional repetition—choices remade and relived.
 It also had to be true to lived experience while also being abstract.
 Though the voice is stylized, something deeply personal runs through it.
 The poem knows what it's playing with and who it's protecting.

 Publication Details